bobdavies2000/OpenCVB/README.md

 -   Visual Studio 2019 Community Edition (Free version of Visual Studio)

+    -   Be sure to install the Python that comes with Visual Studio.

 -   Any of the following RGBZ cameras:

     -   Microsoft Kinect for Azure